 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

-Our aim is to give young people in and leaving care the chance to do things for themselves and others.
+Carefree's aim is to help care experienced young people have a good life, through positive relationships, support and times of transition and making a difference.
 We do this through engaging young people in positive activities using outdoor activities, creative arts, sports and a range of projects designed to support young people's social and emotional development.
 In partnership with Cornwall Council, we also deliver a Personal Adviser service to young people of 16 and above as they approach adulthood.

 We enable young people to lead and plan activities and support their peers via our peer mentor scheme, sports and arts leaders and deliver programmes to older young people who are NEET or at risk of NEET.